An introduction to API data standardization

 - The differences between regional variations in date formats, of which there are a multitude.

-- Different terms used in bookkeeping in different accounting systems (e.g. revenue vs. turnover).
+- Different terms are used in bookkeeping in different accounting systems (e.g., revenue vs. turnover).

 - Different naming conventions for data fields as used in different integrations, e.g., “ID” in one solution is a “ref” in another.

-- Different data formats (e.g. json vs. xml) used across integrations.
-This is the case when naming conventions could be the same and the target data is, essentially, the same, but the structures are so different that normalisation is needed.
+- Different data formats (e.g., JSON vs. XML) are used across integrations.
+This is the case when naming conventions could be the same and the target data is, essentially, the same, but the structures are so different that normalization is needed.

 - Different types of authentication approaches are used in integrations.
-Some have OAuth1, others OAuth2; some are based on having Usernames/Passwords, some utilise Private API Keys.
+Some have OAuth1, others OAuth2; some are based on having Usernames/Passwords, and some utilize Private API Keys.

-- Different rules of engagement for each accounting system, which, if not abided to, prevent use of their API for a period of time.
+- Different rules of engagement for each accounting system, which, if not abided by, prevent the use of their API for a period of time.
 These rules can vary between production and testing environments.

-These issues in isolation may be manageable; but when combined they amount to something much more significant – a long list of ever changing differences that need to be monitored and standardised to eliminate the painstaking manual verification as well as potential errors.
+These issues in isolation may be manageable; but when combined they amount to something much more significant – a long list of ever-changing differences that need to be monitored and standardized to eliminate the painstaking manual verification as well as potential errors.

-Following standardisation of data, entire integration ecosystems can be regulated, offering major performance improvements.
+Following the standardization of data, entire integration ecosystems can be regulated, offering major performance improvements.

-How our expert standardisation differs from the competition
+How our expert standardization differ from the competition

-Our API supports reading and writing to the ledger, with full accounts payable and accounts receivable support using our standardised model.
+Our API supports reading and writing to the ledger, with full accounts payable and accounts receivable support using our standardized model.

-Our API ‘standardises’ an integration’s API limits so that you have peace of mind that you’ll successfully be able to call each integration.
+Our API ‘standardizes’ an integration’s API limits so that you have peace of mind that you’ll successfully be able to call each integration.
 This means our API does not pass on, for example, the limits imposed by Xero to our clients.
-Instead, the Codat API seamlessly handles ‘cool down’ periods to ensure all calls are successful.
+Instead, Codat’s business data APIs seamlessly handle ‘cool down’ periods to ensure all calls are successful.

-Sign up today to enjoy a 30 day free trial and see how Codat could enhance your business in a matter of hours.
+Sign up today to see how Codat could enhance your business in a matter of hours.